chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/restore.md

          # """
     ```

+1. To restore a backup to a machine with less memory than the original system, adjust for the appropriate lower memory settings by creating a `patch.toml` file that specifies the heapsize, and providing the file at restore time:

+     ```toml
+       [elasticsearch.v1.sys.runtime]
+         heapsize = "4096m"
+         # Use "m" for megabytes and "g" for gigabytes
+     ```

 ## Restore From a Filesystem Backup

 Meet the required [prerequisites]({{< ref "restore.md#prerequisites" >}}) before beginning your restore process.